-The MBA Mortgage Credit Availability Index rose by 2.3 percent to 121.3 in October.
-The Conventional MCAI increased by 5.1 percent, while the Government MCAI increased by 0.2 percent.
-Of the component indices of the Conventional MCAI, the Jumbo MCAI increased by 6.1 percent and the Conforming MCAI rose by 4.1 percent.
+The MBA Mortgage Credit Availability Index fell by 0.3 percent to 119.6 in June.
+The Conventional MCAI increased by 1.2 percent, while the Government MCAI decreased by 1.7 percent.
+Of the component indices of the Conventional MCAI, the Jumbo MCAI increased by 1.4 percent, while the Conforming MCAI rose by 0.6 percent.

-The MCAI analyzes data from Ellie Mae’s AllRegs Market Clarity business information tool.
+The report analyzes data from Ellie Mae’s AllRegs® Market Clarity® business information tool.
 A decline in the MCAI indicates that lending standards are tightening, while increases in the index are indicative of loosening credit.
 The index was benchmarked to 100 in March 2012.

 About the Mortgage Credit Availability Index

 The MCAI provides the only standardized quantitative index solely focused on mortgage credit.